pspete/psPAS/docs/collections/_commands/New-PASSession.md

 LDAP, RADIUS, SAML, and shared authentication all require a minimum CyberArk version of 9.7.

+Shared authentication is not supported in Privilege Cloud.

 Versions of CyberArk prior to 9.7: - only the CyberArk authentication mechanism is supported.

 - newPassword Parameter is not supported.